simsam8/idd-solafune/report/report.md

 Additionally we apply random cropping reducing the input image by half.
 The cropping is not applied for the Vision Transformer (ViT) model.
 Images are also normalized using mean and standard deviation calculated from training images.
-Normalization values depends on the number of input channels, i.e. using only RGB or all channels.
+Normalization values depend on the number of input channels, i.e. using only RGB or all channels.

 ## Post-processing

 We applied a score threshold of 0.5 to binarize the predicted masks.
-Additionally, we discarded predicted masks smaller than 10 000 pixels (applied at inference only).
+Additionally, we discard masks smaller than 10 000 pixels during inference.
-This is to reduce possible false positive predictions.
+The idea is that removing small segmentations reduces the number of false positive predictions.

 ## Model architectures